 Bankruptcy usually makes the short term cost of credit increase.
 If you anticipate needing replacement wheels, it may be cheaper to buy a new car before filing bankruptcy than after.

-I have been consistently amazed at the deals that prospective clients who are on the eve of filing have been able to negotiate.
+I have been consistently amazed at the deals that prospective clients who are on the eve of filing have been able to negotiate on vehicles.
 Loan terms are important, because you can’t discharge the car loan and keep the car in bankruptcy.